 Complete list of diagrams as code tools to render UML and other types of models from a few lines of text Click To Tweet

 Let’s see our complete list of textual modeling tools.
 I tried to include all tools I’m aware of.
-If you think yours is missing please leave a comment and I’ll add it.
+If you think yours is missing, please leave a comment and I’ll add it.
 Note that I’m listing here end-user modeling tools.
 If you’re looking for (JavaScript) libraries that help you to create your own modeling editor, go here.

-UML textual modeling tools
+Textual UML modeling tools

 In no particular order, these are the tools you should check first when looking for a quick and easy way to draw some UML diagrams.
 As long as you are interested in drawing class diagrams, sequence diagrams or use case diagrams you’ll find several options.
 A couple of them support state machines.
 Instead, coverage of other kinds of UML diagrams is rather poor.